luca-fiorito-11/sandy/INSTALL.md

 ```

 ## Running SANDY with NJOY
-SANDY also works as a wrapper to the NJOY code to process nuclear data files to PENDF and ACE formats.
-The installation of NJOY is not mandatory, but To install NJOY you can do the following:
+SANDY also works as a wrapper to the NJOY code to process nuclear data files into PENDF and ACE formats.
+The installation of NJOY is not mandatory, but recommended.

+We suggest using NJOY2016 (we haven't tried NJOY2021 yet!).
+You can find the source on its [github repository](https://github.com/njoy/NJOY2016).

+To install NJOY you can do the following

 **in Linux**

-Go to the [njoy21 github repository](https://github.com/njoy/NJOY21) and follow the installation instructions.
+Clone NJOY2016 with `git` and follow the installation instructions provided on the [NJOY website](https://docs.njoy21.io/install.html).

 **in Windows**

 1. Download [Cygwin64](https://cygwin.com/install.html).
 2. Follow the instructions of the installation wizard.
 3. You will be asked to select a 'Root Install Directory', that is, the directory where you want to install cygwin.
 In my case it is `C:\cygwin64